DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 {: reversed="reversed"}

-The following publications used or tested DAFoam in their studies.
+The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

 1. J. Park, B. Knight, Y. Liao, M. Mangano, B. Pacini, K. Maki, J. Martins, J. Sun, and Y. Pan.
 CFD-based Design Optimization of Ducted Hydrokinetic Turbines, Scientific Reports, 2023.